pilotpirxie/scrum-tool-api/README.md

 sudo apt install build-essential
 ```

-Install postgres, create new database and setup user.
+If you are using API with postgres only (if you stick to default sqlite3, you can skip this) install postgres, create new database and setup user.
 ```shell
 sudo apt install postgresql postgresql-contrib sudo systemctl start postgresql.service